 What Tech must do in order to beat Virginia on Wednesday

 “You have to be able to execute, you have to have a low turnover rate and you have to be more physical than they are and you can’t fall into the trap of, ‘Well, they’re playing the packline, there’s nothing for us to do, we’re just going to shoot a bad shot.
 You’re not going to get a paint touch on the first side.
+New sale by Avon Specials can inspire you to save more on beauty or skincare items.
 For the most part, you may struggle to get one on the second side.
 The ability to have the right type of patience on both ends of the floor, because you’re not going to score as quickly as you want and then defensively, you’re going to have to guard them a while.
 They’re not going to be in a rush doing anything.”

 Would you take current record heading into season?